-Fourth, in order to examine statistical differences between groups and tasks, ttests for independent samples were conducted: An independent-samples t-test with performance evaluation as dependent variable representation and mental structure as independent variable (with the two groups: similar and dissimilar) for each task, the cartwheel and the roll forward.
-Furthermore, an independentsamples t-test with performance evaluation dependent variable and task as as independent variable (with the two groups: cartwheel and roll forward).
+Fourth, in order to examine statistical differences between groups and tasks, ttests for independent samples were conducted: An independent-samples t-test with performance evaluation as dependent variable and mental representation structure as independent variable (with the two groups: similar and dissimilar) for each task, the cartwheel and the roll forward.
+Furthermore, an independentsamples t-test with performance evaluation dependent variable and task independent variable (with the two groups: cartwheel and roll forward).